sammychinedu2ky/Coding-Resources/README.md

 # Coding-Resources
-This repository was created to host some learning resources that could be used to help foster your coding development
+This repository was created to host some learning resources that could be used to help foster your coding development and increase participation in Hacktoberfest

 ## To Contribute:
 - Fork it